YifZhou/RECTE/docs/source/installation.rst

                 from RECTE import RECTE

-We also created convenience functions for ramp effect fitting and corrections.
+We created convenience functions for ramp effect modeling and corrections.
 These functions are in ``RECTECorrector.py``.
-Functions ``RECTECorrector1`` and ``RECTECorrector2`` are for correcting ramp effect in the light curves observed using forward-scanning and round-trip-scanning mode.
+Functions ``RECTECorrector1`` and ``RECTECorrector2`` are for correcting ramp effect in the light curves observed using forward-scanning and round-trip-scanning mode, respectively.

-You may also refer to :ref:`API` for the detailed explanation of the code.
+Detailed explanation of the code are in Section :ref:`API`.

 We created a Jupyter notebook to demonstrate the usage of RECTE.
-You can also find detailed descriptions in :ref:`cookbook_label` section.
+Please refer it in :ref:`cookbook_label` section.